rafed/ramium/README.md

 - Social sharing bar (facebook, twitter, reddit)
 - Comments with Disqus
 - Customizable navbar
-- Admin panel (Not a real admin panel though.
+- {{<local href="/admin" text="Admin panel">}} (Not a real admin panel though.
 It simply shows the summary of the total number of posts, tags and sections)
 - Mobile responsive- works great across desktops, tablets and mobiles
 - SEO friendly (Opengraph, Twitter cards)

 #### Blogging features

-- Attractive landing page with navigation links everywhere
+- Attractive landing page with article/tag links everywhere
 - Add featured images to posts
+- Making sections for related articles (for example tutorials on a topic)
 - Add code snippets
+- Add math equations
-- Add tags to articles and lislt articles by tags
+- Add tags to articles and list articles by tags
-- Making sections for related articles (for example tutorials on a topic)
 - Add chord to lyrics (CSS style for [ChordSheetJs](https://github.com/martijnversluis/ChordSheetJS))

+#### Future plans
+- Google adsense
+- Suggestions for reading more articles at the end of an article
+- Support for facebook comments

 ## Installation & Update